microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 For example, if you have a secret named API_KEY used within the init section of a flow under MODEL_CONFIG, the corresponding secret should be named MODEL_CONFIG_API_KEY.

-By adhering to the naming convention for secrets, storing them securely in the .env file or GitHub secrets, and following the best practices for secret security, you can ensure that sensitive information remains protected while allowing seamless execution of the project in different environments.
+By adhering to the naming convention for secrets, storing them securely in the .env file or GitHub secrets, and following the best practices for secret security, you can ensure that sensitive information remains protected while allowing seamless execution of the template in different environments.

 ## Create Azure service principal